mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 2. the "input value" state with the `inputValue`/`onInputChange` props combination.
 This state represents the value displayed in the textbox.

 :::warning
-⚠️ These two states are isolated, they should be controlled independently.
+⚠️ These two states are isolated, and should be controlled independently.
 :::

 {{"demo": "ControllableStates.js"}}